 Can Jin

 I joined Cambridge University Press and Assessment in January 2025 after completing my PhD in Education at the University of Cambridge.
-My PhD project explored the feedback (mediation) design, classroom interventions and learner perceptions of the hybrid computerised dynamic assessment (hybrid C-DA) model.
-This innovative assessment approach provides graduated feedback tailored to learners’ Zone of Proximal Development (ZPD) during assessment to simultaneously diagnose and promote their developmental potential in higher-order thinking skills (e.g., inferential reading in a second language).
-Prior to my PhD, I was a university lecturer in English/Applied Linguistics with experience in teaching, research, and assessment.
+My PhD project examined the feedback design, classroom intervention and the evaluation of an innovative assessment / pedagogical approach known as Dynamic Assessment, supported by computerised programmes to promote equity in second language learning context.
+Prior to my PhD, I was a university lecturer in English Language and Literature and Applied Linguistics, with extensive experience in teaching, research, supervision and assessment.

-Passionate about research, I have disseminated my findings through various channels, including journal articles, book chapters, conference presentations, and talks.
-My general research interests lie in the interaction between teaching, learning, assessment, and curriculum, with a particular focus on sociocultural theory of learning, educational assessment, and technology-enhanced language learning.
-I am currently working on several research projects related to education and curriculum.
+Passionate about research, I have disseminated my findings through various channels, including journal articles, book chapters, conference presentations, and invited talks.
+My general research interests lie in the interaction between teaching, learning, assessment and curriculum, with a particular focus on Vygotsky’s sociocultural theory of learning, educational assessment and technology-enhanced language learning.
+During my time in the Research Division, I have worked on several projects related to education and curriculum, and I am currently involved in projects in the area of qualifications and assessment, such as a justification study on auto-marking for AS Level English General Paper.

 Outside of work, I enjoy reading, kayaking, visiting museums and exploring different types of coffee (I feel completely myself when holding a coffee cup).